phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 impl LinkedListAllocator {
     /// Adds the given memory region to the front of the list. unsafe fn add_free_region(&mut self, addr: usize, size: usize) {
-        // ensure that freed region is capable of holding ListNode assert!(align_up(addr, mem::align_of::<ListNode>()) == addr);
+        // ensure that the freed region is capable of holding ListNode assert!(align_up(addr, mem::align_of::<ListNode>()) == addr);
         assert!(size >= mem::size_of::<ListNode>());